 Top line makers still have waiting lists

-Orders for hang drums are still sometimes pushed back for months or even years.
+Orders for the instruments are still sometimes pushed back for months or even years.
 Second-hand sales are very common.
 The demand for these unique instruments is still very high.
 While it is a complex instrument to produce, we have seen companies who are actively creating these instruments faster for interested musicians.

 PANArt controversy between Felix and Dr. Anthony Achong